Domestic Pets of Madame de Pompadour: The Pet Culture of Versailles

 Phalene dogs were highly fashionable at Versailles during the 18th century

-Phalènes are closely related to Papillons, another toy breed known for its butterfly ears.
-Actually, they evolved from them.
-Over time, selective breeding resulted in the smaller, more compact Phalene dogs that we know today.
+Phalènes are similar to Papillons, a small breed recognized for its butterfly-like ears.
+In fact, they developed from them.
+Over time, the process of selectively breeding led to the creation of the smaller, more compact Phalene dogs we are familiar with today.

 Bichon Frise

-Another dog breed, the Bichon Frites, was particularly popular among French nobles during the Renaissance.
-King Francis I and King Henry III both adored them, and King Henry III was so attached to his Bichon Frise named Turlu that he brought it with him everywhere, even into battle.
-Madam Pompadour was the most well-known individual who adored these little dogs, aside from King Henry.
+During the Renaissance, French nobles were especially fond of the Bichon Frise, which was another popular dog breed.
+King Francis I and King Henry III both loved their Bichon Frise dogs, and King Henry III was so fond of his dog named Turlu that he took it everywhere, including to battle.
+Madam Pompadour was one of the most famous people who loved these small dogs, along with King Henry.

 The adorable Bichon Frise dogs captured the hearts of several French kings